 You should feel comfortable contacting your doctor any time to discuss your symptoms, but especially if your symptoms don’t go away, or if you experience severe pain – that may indicate a rupture.

-“Typically a cyst rupture has a sudden onset,” said Kelly-Jones, adding that a rupture usually requires pain management, not surgery.
+“Typically a cyst rupture has a sudden onset,” said Chalk, adding that a rupture usually requires pain management, but not surgery.
 “Women have said it’s woken them up at night, for example.
-You can have associated symptoms like getting cold and clammy, the feeling of needing a bowel movement or doubling-over pain.
+You can have associated symptoms like getting cold and clammy, the feeling of needing a bowel movement or doubling over pain.
 That can go away fairly quickly within a few hours, but if it’s getting worse, then it’s time to potentially see someone.”

 Rupture or not, an ultrasound is a likely next step for diagnostics

-“A vaginal ultrasound is a really good diagnostic tool with the ovaries,” Kelly-Jones said.
-“It gives us the best resolution when looking at the ovaries and making sure they look fine and the blood flow to them is fine.”
+“A vaginal ultrasound is a really good diagnostic tool with the ovaries,” Chalk said.
+“It gives us the best resolution when looking at the ovaries and is the best way to see if a cyst if present. “

 Pain meds are one option for recurring cysts and ruptures

-“If I have somebody who has these in a recurrent nature, I’m generally saying, OK, look out for these signs and symptoms,” Kelly-Jones said.
-“Take something anti-inflammatory, like 800 milligrams of Ibuprofen or a couple of Aleve.
-I’ve never had anybody have more than one a year.
-Although, once they know what it is, after they’ve had the first rupture episode, they know how to manage it.”
+“If I have somebody who has these in a recurrent nature, I’m generally saying, OK, look out for these signs and symptoms,” Chalk said.
+“Take something anti-inflammatory, like 800 milligrams of Ibuprofen or naproxen.

 Certain types of cysts may require treatment

-“A dermoid cyst is a benign but pathological cyst, which means that there’s something going wrong that needs to be treated,” Kelly-Jones said.
+“A dermoid cyst is a benign but pathological cyst, which means that there’s something going wrong that needs to be treated,” Chalk said.

 Benign endometriomas need to be treated as well – they’re spinoffs of a separate issue called endometriosis, when the uterine lining is growing outside the uterus.

-“Then there are some cysts that are more concerning, that are precancerous or cancerous,” Kelly-Jones said.
-“They all look different on ultrasounds.”
+“Then there are some cysts that are more concerning, that may be precancerous or cancerous,” Chalk said.
+“Each type of cyst has a characteristic appearance on ultrasound.”

 Ovarian torsion is one (uncommon) condition that could require surgery

-“Think about the cyst being on the end of the ovary, and it twists,” Kelly-Jones said.
-“The blood supply to the ovary is cut off, which causes pain.
+“Think about the cyst being on the end of the ovary, and it twists,” Chalk said.
+“The blood supply to the ovary is cut off, which causes intense pain.
 Those patients need surgery to untwist the ovary.”

 Ovarian cysts alone won’t cause infertility.

-“If it’s an ovarian cyst that’s an endometrioma, that patient has endometriosis, which is a condition that puts her at risk for infertility,” Kelly-Jones said.
+“If it’s an ovarian cyst that’s an endometrioma, that patient has endometriosis, which is a condition that puts her at risk for infertility,” Chalk said.
 “Then there’s polycystic ovarian syndrome, the No. 1 endocrine problem in women that’s hallmarked by many little cysts on the ovaries, like preovulatory cysts.
-But if she’s experiencing a normal, rupturing ovarian cyst like a cyst of ovulation, that’s not going to put her at risk for infertility.”
+But if she’s experiencing a normal ovarian cyst like a cyst of ovulation, that is not a risk for infertility.”

 Oral contraceptives can actually help prevent ovarian cysts.

-“Birth control pills prevent ovulation a majority of the time, so they can help prevent cysts,” Kelly-Jones said.
+“Birth control pills that contain estrogen prevent ovulation a majority of the time, so they can help prevent cysts,” Chalk said.
 “If you prevent ovulation, you prevent cyst formation.
-That’s sometimes what we do if women have painful ovulation or recurrent ovarian cysts – we put them on birth control pills to manage that.”
+That’s sometimes what we do if women have painful ovulation or recurrent ovarian cysts – we put them on birth control pills to decrease cyst formation.”

 IUDs are not intended to help prevent ovarian cysts – nor do they directly cause them.

 “We think the intrauterine device works by changing the cervical mucus, by making the uterus an unfriendly environment to the sperm.
-It doesn’t prevent ovulation, per se.
-It may initially prevent it because the hormone level is higher at first.
-But over time, that’s not going to happen.
+It doesn’t prevent pregnancy by preventing ovulation like pills do.
 So the package labeling may say ‘can cause ovarian cysts,’ but it’s really not the case.
 Women are just able to make cysts when they have an IUD, because they’re ovulating.”